TarunDaCoder/sus.nvim/README.md

 ## Config options

+> [!NOTE]:
-> NOTE: The sus icon and text are the default settings, change it if u want to
+> The sus icon and text are the default settings, change it if u want to

 ### You can change the icon to whatever icon you like by changing the `sus_icon` variable